 - 4. Enter a description.

 - 5. Select any Related Objects you need to link to the adversary.
 This field is optional.

-- 6. Click Add Adversary.
+- 6. Click the Add Adversary button.

 See the Object Details section and its topics for details on adding context to an object such as adding sources, attributes, and related objects.